apple/turicreate/userguide/sound_classifier/how-it-works.md

 layer, from the original network, as our input data for the final stage.
 This modified VGGish model outputs a double vector of length 12,288.
-On non-Linux systems, the model has also been eight bit quantized, to reduce its size.
+On non-Linux systems, the model has also been eight bit quantized to reduce its size.

 ## Custom Neural Network Stage
 This is the only stage which is updated based on the input data.